ABDELLAHdev01/ISports-Book-your-coach/README.md

 5 - Online classes: The website should allow users to sign up for and participate in online classes with coaches.

+6 - Assessment quiz: The website should include a quiz that asks users about their height, weight, and other relevant factors to determine the best training plan for their needs.

-6 - Responsive design: The website should be fully responsive and work well on both desktop and mobile devices.
+7 - Responsive design: The website should be fully responsive and work well on both desktop and mobile devices.

-7 - Security: The website should have appropriate security measures in place to protect user data and payments.
+8 - Security: The website should have appropriate security measures in place to protect user data and payments.